zaphosting/docs/docs/dedicated-linux-lamp-stack.md

 #### Testing the Website

-You have successfully followed along and setup a test to-do website which utilises all of the aspects of the LEMP stack!
+You have successfully followed along and setup a test to-do website which utilises all of the aspects of the LAMP stack!

-You should now be able to access the website via the domain (using `http`/port 80) you have defined previously in the server block file, with this being `zapdocs.example.com` in this example.
+You should now be able to access the website via the domain (using `http`/port 80) you have defined previously in the virtual host file, with this being `zapdocs.example.com` in this example.
 The end result should look like the following:

 ![](https://screensaver01.zap-hosting.com/index.php/s/NgK2n8xN3wZPLeP/preview)

 ## Conclusion

-Congratulations, you have successfully installed and setup the LEMP stack!
+Congratulations, you have successfully installed and setup the LAMP stack!
 As the next step, we **highly recommend** setting up a domain and **SSL certificate** to ensure that data is transmitted securely to your websites.
-Please view our [Certbot guide](vserver-linux-certbot.md#webroot-plugin) with a focus on the **Nginx Plugin** and follow the interactive setup to quickly and easily setup a certificate for your chosen domain.
+Please view our [Certbot guide](vserver-linux-certbot.md#webroot-plugin) with a focus on the **Apache Plugin** and follow the interactive setup to quickly and easily setup a certificate for your chosen domain.

 For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂